seansfkelley/react-layered-chart/README.md

 > See the [section on developing](#developing) to set up a page you can play around with yoruself.
 Check the [caveats](#caveats) and [common issues](#issues) if you run into problems.

-react-layered-chart also includes a bunch of somewhat opinionated, stateful components that help you make interactive charts that can load up new data as necessary.
+react-layered-chart also includes a bunch of somewhat opinionated, stateful components that help you make interactive charts and load new data as necessary.
 These components require that each of the series you're rendering can be uniquely identified with a string, referred to as the "series ID".

 The `ChartProvider` component is a wrapper around a [react-redux `Provider`](https://github.com/reactjs/react-redux) that also exposes a [controlled-input-like](https://facebook.github.io/react/docs/forms.html#controlled-components) interface.
 A simple chart that includes user interaction might look like this: